hknutzen/Netspoc/language.markdown

 zones.
 Areas are used to easily denote all networks or security zones of some part of the topology.

-Use attribute `border` to define interfaces which are the border of the area.
+Use attributes `border` or `inclusive_border` to define interfaces which are border of the area. `border` is exclusive.
+The router of the border interface will not be part of the area.
+The area starts at the security zone attached to the border interface.

+If you use `inclusive_border`, the router of the border interface is part of the area.
+The area starts at the router attached to the border interface.
+This is useful if a router has more than two interfaces and all but one interface X should be part of the area.
+Then define X as `inclusive_border` of this area.

 Alternatively use attribute `anchor` to define a starting point from where the area extends.
 Typically `anchor` is used together